 Over the course of Majora's Mask, Link will acquire a variety of masks that can confer various abilities.
-After completing the initial tutorial section, Deku Link learns the Song of Healing, and playing the song turns Link back to his human form, while containing the Deku form into a Deku Mask.
-Wearing the Mask at any time (which can be equipped to the C buttons like any other item) will turn Link back into the Deku scrub, while taking it off returns Link to Human form.
+After completing the initial tutorial section, Deku Link learns the Song of Healing, which turns Link back to his human form, while containing the Deku form into a Deku Mask.
+Wearing the Mask at any time (which can be equipped to the C buttons) will turn Link back into the Deku scrub, while taking it off returns Link to Human form.
 Along with the Deku Mask, Link can find a Goron Mask (turning Link into a Goron) and a Zora Mask (turning Link into a Zora).
-These transformation masks are the more important of the game's 24 masks, as the game requires Link to switch between the various forms (Human Link, Deku Link, Goron Link and Zora Link) to complete puzzles and defeat Bosses.
+These transformation masks are the more important of the game's 24 masks, as the game requires Link to switch between the various forms (Human Link, Deku Link, Goron Link, and Zora Link) to complete puzzles and defeat Bosses.
 Each of the forms has specific abilities that the player can use to solve these puzzles.